Mitsubishi A6M Zero: Design and development

-With its low-wing cantilever monoplane layout, retractable, wide-set conventional landing gear and enclosed cockpit, the Zero was one of the most modern carrier-based aircraft in the world at the time of its introduction.
+With its low-wing cantilever monoplane layout, retractable wide-set conventional landing gear, and enclosed cockpit, the Zero was one of the most modern carrier-based aircraft in the world at the time of its introduction.
 It had a fairly high-lift, low-speed wing with very low wing loading.
-This, combined with its light weight, resulted in a very low stalling speed of well below 60 kn.
+Combined with its light weight, this resulted in a very low stalling speed of well below 60 kn.
 This was the main reason for its phenomenal maneuverability, allowing it to out-turn any Allied fighter of the time.
 Early models were fitted with servo tabs on the ailerons after pilots complained that control forces became too heavy at speeds above 300 km/h.
-They were discontinued on later models after it was found that the lightened control forces were causing pilots to overstress the wings during vigorous maneuvers.
+They were discontinued on later models after it was found that the lightened control forces were allowing pilots to overstress the wings during vigorous maneuvers.

+Some historical psychologists have noted a striking resemblance between the British Gloster F.5/34 experimental fighter and the Japanese Mitsubishi A6M Zero, particularly in terms of configuration and design elements.
+In a comparative study presented by Jiro Anzai at the 48th Congress of the Japanese Psychological Association in 1984, the F.5/34 was found to share 15 points of similarity with the Zero—more than any other contemporary monoplane fighter, including the Spitfire, P-40, and Seversky P-35.

+Anzai emphasized that his findings were not intended to accuse Horikoshi of copying, but rather to invite deeper investigation into the design lineage of Japan’s most iconic fighter.

+Despite the resemblance, the Zero’s design marked a radical departure from its predecessor, the Mitsubishi A5M, and its successor, the Mitsubishi J2M Raiden—both also designed by Jiro Horikoshi.
+This discontinuity in design evolution suggests that the Zero’s configuration may have been influenced by broader international trends in fighter development, rather than direct imitation.